moktanaj/IT-Industrial-Project/README.md

  2. ***Leap In Model:*** This is the file where predictive Model with 99.23% accuracy prepared.
 It is highly documented to make reader understand what is being done at each and every steps.

+**The Other File "Viz-Budget-Utilization.paf"** consists of Visualization using Tableau Software for strategic decision making.
+This file is self explanatory and it also utilizes file called **leap_in_df_with_40pc:***